 All Applicants, with the exception of academic institutions, must submit a fee of \$1,000 for commercialization review.
 Payment should be made by check or money order payable to CPRIT; electronic and credit card payments are not acceptable.
-The application ID and the name of the submitter must be indicated on the payment.
-All payments must be postmarked by the application submission deadline and mailed to:
+The application ID and the name of the

-Cancer Prevention and Research Institute of Texas P.O.
-Box 12097 Austin, TX 78711
+Cancer Prevention and Research Institute of Texas

+P.O.
+Box 12097

+Austin, TX 78711